 Content operational excellence

-Content is at the core of almost all business activities.
-Whether it’s support offering instructional videos, sales building pitch decks, or marketing creating thought leadership articles or product brochures.
-It’s king.
+Content is at the core of almost all business activities: product instructional videos, sales pitch decks, thought leadership articles, or event brochures.

 With such a massive workload coming from all corners of the business, content should be framed in the same way as any core business process.
 Aiming to be as lean and as agile as possible, content creation and distribution should also have an operational excellence ambition.